Attleboro area Boy Scout officials say they're not affected by national organization's bankruptcy filing

 It referred questions to the Narragansett Council, which oversees the Attleboro area, Rhode Island and parts of Connecticut.

-Tim McCandless, scout executive and chief executive officer of the council, said it is not involved in the financial troubles of Boy Scouts of America.
+Tim McCandless, scout executive and chief executive office of the council, said it is not involved in the financial troubles of Boy Scouts of America.

 “Narragansett Council has not filed for bankruptcy.
 Meetings and activities, local scouting events, summer camps, other scouting adventures and countless service projects are taking place as usual.
 In short, there should be no change to the local scouting experience,” he said in a prepared statement.